Mediterranean Food Is Not A Diet, it is a way of life and a cuisine built on some of the healthiest foods in the world!

 Yogurt would certainly be healthy when you’ve been making your own yogurt since you were a kid and it was always used as the starter for the next batch… ie Real Yogurt!

-Many dishes are made with yogurt.
+Many dishes are made with Homemade Yogurt.
 While Americans have become familiar with Tzatziki, there are so many other dishes made with yogurt.

 Cilbir, a traditional Turkish dish of poached eggs over garlic yogurt.
 This dish is a savory meal in itself.
 Beautifully enjoyed with a bread Turkish bread known as Simit.